The Big F by Maggie Ann Martin

 on her way to the college of her dreamsor not.
 She’s failed her AP English class and her acceptance into the communications program has been taken away leaving her without a college plan.
 That is until she meets Luke, the boy next door who held her heart till he moved away when she was 11, wearing a t-shirt advertising the local community college.
 She finds herself enrolled into a community college as a last ditch effort to hopefully get back on track.
 If only she could figure out how to handle her new budding relationship, passing her classes and getting back into the good graces of her parents.

-The Story-Like I said before, I loved that this didn’t follow all the typical YA contemporary tropes, but they are there, just not obnoxiously…
+Like I said before, I loved that this didn’t follow all the typical YA contemporary tropes, but they are there, just not obnoxiously…

 Firstly, lets touch on the base that she has a healthy relationship with parents that are, wait a minute, still together.
 There was no tragic death of one of her parents or a divorce sparking some kind of character building.
 Her parents were together, her family spent time together, and her brother was normal.
 Now, this book didn’t pretend that the world was perfect as her friends have had their own parental issues.
 It just wasn’t one of the defining issues for Dani.
 In fact, everything Dani goes through is self-inflicted and she figures it out on her own.